-Penal Code sections 195, 196, and 197 PC set forth California’s laws on excusable and justifiable homicide.
-“Homicide” is the act of killing another person and typically leads to criminal charges.
+Penal Code sections 195, 196, and 197 PC set forth California state laws on excusable and justifiable homicide.
+“Homicide” is the act of killing another human being and typically leads to criminal charges.
 These laws, however, hold that homicide is not a crime in certain situations.

-Excusable homicide is when a person kills someone on accident and while engaged in a lawful act.
-Justifiable homicide is when a person kills someone intentionally but does so for a “justifiable” reason (e.g., while acting in self-defense).
+The legal definition of excusable homicide is when a person kills someone on accident and while engaged in a lawful act.
+Justifiable homicide is when a person kills someone intentionally but does so for a “justifiable” reason (such as acting in self-defense).

 Homicide typically leads to criminal charges such as

 - voluntary manslaughter, under Penal Code 192 PC, and

 - involuntary manslaughter, under Penal Code 192b PC.